chmiiller/challenger/README.md

 ## Purpose of this project

-The idea of this project is to give the users a list of the most popular events and their details.
-The list contains a search bar that allows the user to filter the list of events by name or location.
-The details page contains more information about the event, a small map view showing the location of this event and a top bar with two buttons: favorites and share.
-The application was created by the team [@TicketSwap](https://github.com/TicketSwap) using ReactJS, TypeScript and Tailwind CSS and I developed some additional features on top of the initial project.
+The project delivers a user-friendly list of popular events, complete with detailed information.
+Users can filter the list using the search bar to find events by name or location.
+Each event detail page offers further information, a map for location context, and 'Favorites' and 'Share' buttons in the top bar.
+The application was built by the [@TicketSwap](https://github.com/TicketSwap) team using ReactJS, TypeScript, and Tailwind CSS.
+I expanded on the initial project by implementing several key features.

 ## Requirements